Matter and Motion

 There will be a strong laboratory focus during which we will explore the nature of chemical and physical systems in a highly collaborative environment.
 The key to success in the program will depend on commitment to work, learning, and collaboration.
 The work will be intensive and challenging, but the material exciting.
 Students should expect to spend at least 50 hours a week engaged with assignments and material during and outside of class.
 During fall, we will focus on skill-building in the laboratory and acquiring the basic tools in chemistry, physics, and calculus.
 By winter quarter students will increase their ability to integrate disciplines, moving between established models and experimental data to ask and seek answers to their own questions.
 A spring quarter component will be a library or laboratory research project and presentation of findings to the public, allowing students to share their knowledge with a broad audience.

-chemistry, physics, mathematics, medicine and health-care fields, engineering, environmental science, and science teaching.
+This offering will prepare you for careers and advanced study in: chemistry, physics, mathematics, medicine and health-care fields, engineering, environmental science, and science teaching.

 First spring class meeting: Tuesday, April 4 at 9:30am (Lecture Hall 2)